-Please Note – These forms should be completed for high school seniors (12th graders), students who plan to begin college August/September 2020, or are currently enrolled in college.
+Please Note – These forms should be completed for high school seniors (12th graders), students who plan to enroll in college August/September 2021, or those who are currently enrolled in college.

 Keep reading for more information on the FAFSA and the CSS Profile.

 What is the FAFSA?

 The FAFSA (Free Application for Federal Student Aid) is the gateway application that is required to be considered for federal grants and loans.